• Academic Dishonesty

 Applicants to our Master of Science programs who complete undergraduate majors or minors or take certain courses in Business, Management, Sport Management, Communications or Education may apply to waive up to six credits at the graduate level within these disciplines.
 Applicants to our Master of Science program in Criminal Justice who complete undergraduate majors or minors in Criminal Justice may apply to waive up to three credits at the graduate level within this discipline.
 Please refer to Lasell Master of Science and Master of Education 5th Year Option section of this Catalog for a list of eligible courses.
 (This option is not available to applicants to our Professional MBA program.)

-The 5th Year Option at Lasell College allows undergraduate students with high academic standing to earn both their undergraduate and graduate degrees in as little as five years.
+The 5th Year Option at Lasell University allows undergraduate students with high academic standing to earn both their undergraduate and graduate degrees in as little as five years.

 Students may qualify to pursue a Master of Education in Elementary Education (M.Ed Elementary), a Master of Education in Moderate Disabilities (M.Ed.
 Moderate Disabilities), a Master of Science in Criminal Justice, a Master of Science in Communication (MSC),a Master of Science in Management (MSM), or a Master of Science in Sport Management (MSSM) with approximately one additional year of study.
 Please see complete information on this option under Academic Information in the undergraduate section of this catalog.